Winglonelion/tokenize-exchange-boilerplate/README.md

 https://www.youtube.com/watch?v=TqfbAXCCVwE

-Which focuses on organizing code to adapt to xwchanges in quickly used technologies, upgrades, repayment of tech debt, multiple branching, and large teams playing.
+Which focuses on organizing code to adapt to changes in code quickly or upgrades, repayment of tech debt, multiple branching, and large teams playing.

 #### Conventions